sociozat/sociozat/README.md

 It aims to produce quality content on web with its precious `authors`.
 Users can filter the content based on their interests, set he bookmark urls to reach channels easily, create a topics, post a definition for a topic, subscribe to channels, users and topics.

+you can see the current `master` branch on live at (beta.sociozat.co)[https://beta.sociozat.co] also you can check our [docs](https://sociozat.org) and help us to improve.

 ## Prerequisites

 Sociozat is open-source project that everybody can contribute, create bug reports and feature requests.